 - Forking out is best done in the spring when the tiny developing bulbils are firmly attached to the parent plant and before Oxalis latifolia has produced seeds.
 Later in the season they are easily detached, causing the weed to be spread further around the garden

 - On infested shrub borders apply a heavy mulch of leaf litter, and replenish as necessary to keep the oxalis well buried.
 The mulch may need to be maintained for several years

 - In a single small bed it may be possible to remove all the soil to a depth of several inches, bringing in fresh replacement soil

 Unfortunately, Oxalis corniculata (which is problematic in lawns) shows strong resistance to the full range of selective lawn weedkillers.

-Some control can be gained by treating oxalis with the non-selective weedkiller glyphosate (e.g. Scotts Roundup, SBM Job done General Purpose Weedkiller or Doff Glyphosate Weedkiller).
+Some control can be gained by treating oxalis with the non-selective weedkiller glyphosate (e.g. Roundup Fast Action, SBM Job done General Purpose Weedkiller or Doff Advanced Concentrated Weedkiller).
 The most effective period for application is in spring when the oxalis is growing actively and vigorously.
 Be prepared for some re-growth later in the season or the following spring, which will need a repeat application of weedkiller.
 Protect grass and garden plants from accidental spray drift, or apply glyphosate specifically to the leaves of the oxalis.
 Used with care, glyphosate is safe to use around the base of non-suckering woody plants, as long as the bark is woody, brown and mature.